racerxdl/esp32-hub-panel/README.md

 If an image has not been sent to the panel in the last 5 seconds, it automatically switches back to clock mode.

+The panel used in this project is this one [https://s.click.aliexpress.com/e/_AAr36k](https://s.click.aliexpress.com/e/_AAr36k) - But chinese led panel manufactures like to change the specifications of the panel, so if you are from the future, the panel might have changed and might need some tweaks.

 # Required Libraries

 * https://github.com/adafruit/Adafruit-GFX-Library